almightyvats/the-rpg/README.md

 - Dexterity (DEX): When performing a melee attack, the ratio between the dexterity of the attacker and the dexterity of the defender is used to influence the accuracy of the attack.
 - Perception (PER): When performing a ranged attack, the ratio between the perception of the attacker and the perception of the defender is used to influence the accuracy of the attack.
 - Luck: When performing an attack that has a chance to critically hit, the ratio between the luck of the attacker and the luck of the defender is used to influence the chance to achieve such a critical hit.

+## Guide

+The text guide in the guide folder contains additional information about attacks, weapons and enemies.

 ## Credits